 Section 2 – Board Composition

-a.
-The Board of Directors shall consist of the Officers and Standing Committee Chairs.
+The Board of Directors shall consist of the Officers (Executive Committee) and Standing Committee Chairs.

-a.
-The CNO Spouse shall appoint up to three Advisors who shall not be members of the Board.
+The spouse of the Chief of Naval Operations in conjunction with the President and outgoing Advisors, shall appoint up to three Advisors who shall not be members of the Board.

 ARTICLE V – BOARD OF DIRECTORS MEETINGS

 Section 1 – Board of Directors Meetings

 Unless otherwise designated, the Board of Directors shall meet each month, August through June.
 The President shall plan, develop, and present the annual Board meeting schedule to members at the August meeting.

 In the event of inclement weather, scheduled meetings and events may be cancelled at the discretion of the President.

 Scheduled meetings and/or events may be conducted using video conferencing software.

 A simple majority of the voting Board shall be considered a quorum at meetings of the Board.